undergrad-partner-school

 Campus Life

-It is not all about learning and grades at St. Clair County Community College: campus life is a crucial component of your educational experience.
-Check out some details about social life at St. Clair County Community College.
+Not everything at St Clair County Community College is about learning and grades: campus life is an essential part of your educational experience.
+Check out some details about social life at St Clair County Community College.

 Student Organizations

-There are 15 student organizations and groups with open membership at this school.
+The number of student organizations and groups with open membership at this school is 15.
 Other popular student organizations at this school are Business Club and Phi Theta Kappa.

-For students with a talent for acting, there is a drama club.
-For individuals with an interest in media and communication, St. Clair County Community College publishes its own newspaper and has its own radio station.
+If you're a fan of the performing arts, there is a drama club you can get involved in.
+You have a passion for media and communication?
+St Clair County Community College publishes its own newspaper and has its own radio station.

 Student Services

-At St. Clair County Community College, there are many amenities required for a pleasant and safe life on campus.
+At St Clair County Community College, there are many amenities that make life on campus pleasant and safe.

 Career Services